Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 To see what the formatting of the sentence is,
 [view the raw HTML]()
-of the sentence field.
+of the `Sentence` field.

-- If the tested content is highlighted with `<b>`, then you can skip this step.
+- If the tested content is highlighted with `<b>`, then it is already formatted correctly.
+    You can skip this step.
-- If the tested content not highlighted in any way, there is unfortunately no easy way to add highlighting to existing sentences.
+- If the tested content is not highlighted in any way, there is unfortunately no easy way to add highlighting to existing sentences.
     As there is nothing to do, you can skip this step.
-- Finally, If the tested content is highlighted with something that isn't `<b>`, then **continue with the following instructions** to change it.
+- Finally, if the tested content is highlighted with something that isn't `<b>`, then **continue with the following instructions** to change it.

 ??? example "Instructions to port formatted sentences *(click here)*"

+    !!! note
+        You may want to make another backup before doing the following, just in case.

     1. **Determine how the sentence is formatted.**